-Special Merit cases where special circumstances prevail in terms of unblocking of electricity meters and tampering must be treated individually and could amongst others include the following categories of service users:
+Special Merit cases where special circumstances prevail in terms of unblocking of electricity meters and tampering (criminal activity) must be treated individually and could amongst others include the following categories of service users:

-- Deceased estates:
+- a) Deceased estates;

-- Certain categories of pensioners;
+- b) Certain categories of pensioners;

-- Households having funerals;
+- c) Households having funerals;

-- Child headed families:
+- d) Child headed families:

-- Any other case as may be deemed fit by the Revenue Manager or the Chief Financial Officer
+- e) Any other case as may be deemed fit by the Revenue Manager or the Chief Financial Officer

 Tampering by indigent households will be strictly treated as theft or criminal activity.
-In complex circumstances, it will solely be decided by the Chief Financial Officer or the Municipal Manager, if the household cannot afford to pay the fine as required.
-The ward Councillor must accompany the household to assist in solution finding.
+In complicated circumstances, it will solely be decided by the Manager Revenue or the Chief Financial Officer or the Municipal Manager, if the household cannot afford to pay the fine as required.
+The ward Councilor must accompany the household to assist in solution finding.
+No electricity may be restored until a fine is paid or approval is granted by the Chief Financial Officer or the Municipal Manager.
+Tampering more than twice may be reported to SAPS and a case opened.

-If an application is approved, services will be restored free of charge.
+If an application for the subsidy is approved, services will be restored free of charge.
 If services are to be suspended thereafter in terms of the approved credit control and debt collection policy, the approved tariff may be applicable on the account including arrears, depending on the circumstances.
 All lawful measures should be taken to assist indigent households when their services have been restricted.
 Revenue Manager and the Chief Financial Officer will monitor the water and electricity consumption of the indigent households to keep it within the subsidy allocation.
 Indigent households consuming too much water than expected will have their meters inspected for possible replacement or their electricity supply will be restricted if there is negligence on their side.